jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 facilities.
-One of the biggest attacks on critical infrastructure was the attack on the Colonial Pipeline, the largest oil pipeline in the U.S in April of this year.
+One of the biggest attacks on critical infrastructure was the attack on the Colonial Pipeline, the largest oil pipeline in the U.S., in April of this year.
 The attack, by the DarkSide gang, forced the company to stop its operations, resulting in fuel shortages that were partly caused by panic buying of fuel.
 It also forced airlines to temporarily change routes and flight schedules.
-Additionally, the BlackMatter group attacked JBS, which is the worlds largest meat processing company, demanding
+Additionally, the BlackMatter group attacked JBS, which is the world’s largest meat processing company, demanding
 $11M USD in ransom.
 Another case of ransomware trying to hit critical infrastructure was an attack on two Brazilian electric utility companies: Eletrobras and Copel.